htruong/htruong.github.io/_posts/2020-06-24-adventures-hacking-fake-vivitar-vintage-radio.md

 }
 ```

 Note that the `millis()` function no longer returns the correct number of milliseconds passed.
-So, I had to manually count the number of milliseconds in a variable and make sure that each of the procedures I called doesn’t consume more than 1 ms. I had to eliminate all calls of `delay()` in the code, because that would not only make the screen flicker, but also surely mess up the counter.
+So, I had to manually count the number of milliseconds in a variable and make sure that each of the procedures I called doesn't consume more than 1 ms. I had to eliminate all calls of `delay()` in the code, because that would not only make the screen flicker, but also surely mess up the counter.
 That was also tedious and inconvenient but quite trivial.

 And with that, I was able to drive down the power consumption of the Arduino to 0.01A.
 Fantastic!